 Corrupt conduct can occur directly through the improper or unlawful actions of public sector officials, or through the actions of individuals operating in the private sector who attempt to inappropriately influence the functions of government.

-Organised crime groups seek to corrupt public officials in an effort to gain access to public funds, information, protection and other services to facilitate criminal activities.
+Organised crime groups try to corrupt public officials to gain access to public funds, information, protection and other services to facilitate criminal activities.
 These officials are likely to be from law enforcement agencies, border agencies, and agencies that issue identification documents.

 Corruption has a serious impact on government, industry and national security.
 It prejudices the rule of law and distorts markets.
 It can inhibit foreign investment and international credit ratings and damages Australia’s reputation as a safe reliable economy in which to invest and trade.
 It can also harm cooperation and relations with foreign governments and law enforcement agencies.